CloudBytes-Academy/CloudBytes.dev/content/aws/75000000-flask-on-beanstalk.md

 ![75000000-01-beanstalk-app-created]({static}/images/aws-academy/75000000-01-beanstalk-app-created.png)

-### Create the Elastic Beanstalk Environment
+### 5. Create the Elastic Beanstalk Environment

-First you need to create an options file.
+a) First you need to create an options file.
 Create a new file named `options.txt` and paste the following code into it.

 ```text
 [